JanuaryLabs/serverize/src/pages/guides/astro.md

 ## Takeaways

-- Nuxt support 3 build modes: SSR, SPA, and Static and only SSR needs a node.js server whereas SPA and Static can run behind a static file server like Nginx or Apache.
+- Astro support 3 build modes: SSR (Server), Hybrid, and Static.
-- Make sure to expose the correct port in your Dockerfile.
+- Server and Hybrid needs a node.js server whereas Static can run behind a static file server like Nginx or Apache.
 - The `CMD` instruction presume you're using default configurations.

 Happy deploying!
 If you run into any issues or need further assistance, feel free to drop a message in our [Discord community](https://discord.gg/aj9bRtrmNt).